Skip to content

 Enabling OpenTelemetry Collector

-Refer to OpenTelemetry Collector Integration Documentation.
+Refer to the OpenTelemetry Collector Integration Document.

-Adjust the following parameters
+Adjust the Following Parameters

-• trace_enable:true # Enable grpc trace
+• trace_enable: true # Enable grpc trace

 • metric_enable: true # Enable grpc metric